croaky/blog/README.md

 # blog

 Articles about making software at <https://dancroak.com>.
-Custom static site generator written in Go.
+Bespoke static site generator
-Designed to be deployed to [Netlify](https://www.netlify.com/).
+designed to be deployed to [Netlify](https://www.netlify.com/).

 # Setup